-For purposes of Rule Series 1300 only, "Child with a disability," "Student with a disability," and "Eligible student" shall refer to: a student who has been found eligible for special education and related services consistent with the process found in SBE Rules 2361 and 2362.
+Student with a disability: means a student who has been found eligible for special education and related services consistent with the process found in SBE Rules 2361 and 2362.

 Student who requires additional support: as defined in 16 V.S.A. § 2942(8).